Sex segregation: Voluntary

-Theoretical explanations

-Within feminist theory and feminist legal theory, there are six main theoretical approaches that can be considered and used to analyze the causes and effects of sex segregation.
-They include libertarianism, equal treatment, difference feminism, anti-subordination, critical race feminism, and anti-essentialism.
+Theory

 Libertarianism

-Libertarian feminist theory stems from ideologies similar to libertarian political theory; that legal and governmental institutions should not regulate choices and should allow people's free will to govern their life trajectories.
+Briefly Libertarian feminist theory says that legal and governmental institutions should not regulate choices and should allow people's free will to govern their life trajectories.
 Libertarianism takes a free market approach to sex segregation saying that women have a natural right and are the most informed to make decisions for themselves but rejects special protections specifically for women.
-Autonomy is central to libertarianism, so theorists believe that the government should not interfere with decision making or be concerned with reasoning behind such decisions since men and women culturally and naturally make different and often diverging choices.
-Policies and laws enforced by the government should not act to change any inherent differences between the sexes.

 Libertarianism most directly relates to voluntary sex segregation as it maintains that the government should not regulate private institutions or entities' segregation by sex and should not regulate how individuals privately group themselves.
 Libertarian feminist David Berstein argues that while sex segregation can cause harm, guarding the freedom of choice for men and women is more important than preventing such sex segregation since methods of prevention can often cause more harm than good for both sexes.
 Women's health clubs are an example of how sex segregation benefits women since desegregation would interfere with women's abilities to exercise without the distraction of men and 'ogling' without any direct benefit to allowing men a membership.
 Additionally, libertarians would allow for permissive sex segregation since it allows people to choose how to organize their interactions and relationships with others.

 Libertarian feminists acknowledge that there is legal precedence for sex segregation laws, but argue for such parameters to ensure equal treatment of similarly situated men and women.
 As such, libertarianism could allow or reject specific forms of sex segregation created to account for natural or biological differences between the sexes.